Yoshi-Hacking/CTGP-7updates/README.md

-version.txt requested by CTGP-7 manager to get lastest version, just that, anything else :P
+Updates for CTGP-7, used by CTGP-7 updater.
+Anything else :P